Find the Best Things

 Broadbent Arena, Louisville, KY

-Broadbent Arena, located within the Kentucky Fair and Exposition Center in Louisville, Kentucky, has hosted many major national acts over the years.
+Broadbent Arena, located within the Kentucky Fair and Exposition Center in Louisville, has hosted many major national acts over the years.
 It was the main place for concerts in the city before the opening of the KFC Yum!
 Center, but now it’s biggest concerts happen during the annual Kentucky State Fair.
 The arena has seating for more than 6,000 people and frequently hosts major country music acts.

 Iroquois Park Amphitheater, Louisville, KY